Himesh-29/Covid-Tracker-Project/README.md

 #### 2) Some designing issues (responsibility according to device size, and very low level designing done)

+#### 3) Carousel has become unresponsive, added the fade in and interval functionality in carousel and removed the carousel-indicators class.

 ### Suggestion from my side: Insteading of displaying 29 states, shall we create a table on the main home page which will show the cases for each state, rather than user searching a particular states?